 On 1st January 1944, a 12-foot silver cedar tree was planted at the crash site to remember the Pilot from Northern Ireland.
 On it is a plaque:

 Pilot Stanley Allen Fenemore ‘One Of The Few’.
 Killed in action above this crash site in Hurricane number V6722 at 08:15am on 15th October 1940 during the Battle of Britain.
 Just 20 years old.

 A nearby stone pillar also bears an inscription:

 Battle of Britain.
 This silver cedar tree was planted in memory of Sgt/Pilot S.A.
 Fenemore R.A.F.
 Killed here 15 October 1940 aged 20.

 For those who prefer a quiet place to reflect on the sacrifices made by the Battle of Britain pilots, there is also a wooden seat marked with the following words:

 Battle of Britain.
 Sergeant Stanley Allen Fenemore R.A.F. died here October 15th 1940.

 Work from Leslie Head of the local British Legion and Connick Tree Care saw the memorial site repaired in recent years.
 Brambles had overgrown the site and unsafe conditions made it difficult for visitors.
 With dangerous branches removed and undergrowth cleared, the memorial is once again a quiet place to visit.

 The local council of Godstone Parish will maintain the site in future.
 Nearby, the Fenemore Road on what was once the old airfield is another reminder, named in honour of the young pilot.

-Stanley Allen Fenemore’s grave is in a family plot in Section 2D, Grave 218 of Allerton Church of England Cemetery, Liverpool, England.
+Stanley Allen Fenemore’s grave is in a family plot in Section 2D, Grave 218 of Allerton Church of England Cemetery, Liverpool, Lancashire, England.